vipulnaik/diet-exercise-health/notes/2023-10-28-standing-on-one-leg-with-eyes-closed.md

 ### Full retry

-If I fail the full iteration, i.e., even after 7 attempts, I do not have a median of 12 seconds or higher, this is likely due to temporary stability issues.
-The most common reason is sleepy or trembling legs;
-this could be due to ambient cold temperatures or having been seated too long.
+If I fail the full iteration, i.e., even after 9 attempts, I do not have a median of 20 seconds (with threshold adjustment as needed) or higher, this is likely due to temporary stability issues.
+The most common reason is sleepy or trembling legs; this could be due to ambient cold temperatures or having been seated too long.

-In such a case, I should stand for up to two minutes (i.e., either a full two minutes or however long I can stand) on the same leg where I've failed.
+In such a case, I should stand *with my eyes open* for up to two minutes (i.e., either a full two minutes or however long I can stand) on the same leg where I've failed.
 After success with that, I should again retry the full iteration.
-(This retry might succeed at the first try if I exceed 12 seconds on that try, in which case I don't need to retry).
+(This retry might succeed at the first try if I exceed the threshold on the first try).

 ### Overall exercise: both legs